 Kennealy combines a successful track record in business with a strong commitment to public service.
 He began his career in private equity at TA Associates.
 In 1997, he joined Spectrum Equity, a firm founded in 1994.
 During his more than 15 years at Spectrum, he helped grow the firm to become an established market leader with nearly $5 billion in assets under management and investments in over 100 high-growth companies in the information economy.
 After his career in private equity, Kennealy spent two years as Special Advisor to the Receiver at Lawrence Public Schools, working with the state-appointed superintendent/receiver on the school district’s turnaround plan.

 Prior to joining Governor Baker’s Cabinet as Secretary at the end of 2018, Kennealy served as Assistant Secretary for Business Growth at EOHED beginning in early 2015, playing an integral role in advancing the Administration’s strategy for job creation and business development.

-Kennealy and his family live in Lexington, Massachusetts, where they have been highly involved in town government, education and youth sports.
-He has served on the Board of Trustees of St. John’s Prep in Danvers since 2009 and currently serves as Chairman, and he serves on the Board of Visitors for The Nelson A. Rockefeller Center for Public Policy and the Social Sciences at Dartmouth College.
+Kennealy and his family live in Lexington, where they have been highly involved in town government, education and youth sports.
+He previously served as Chairman of the Board of Trustees at St. John’s Prep in Danvers.
+Kennealy received an A.B. in Government from Dartmouth College and an M.B.A. from Harvard Business School.